nwtime/ntpwww/content/en/support/securitynotice/ntpbug3011.md

 ---
 title: "NTP BUG 3011: Duplicate IPs on unconfig directives will cause an assertion botch in ntpd"
+description: "If ntpd was configured to allow for remote configuration, a malicious user who knows the controlkey for ntpq or the requestkey for ntpdc can create a session with ntpd and if an existing association is unconfigured using the same IP twice on the unconfig directive line, ntpd will abort.
+This bug was resolved in NTP 4.2.8p7."
 type: archives
 date: "2016Y-04-26"
 ---